gavincyi/gavincyi.github.io/_posts/2023-03-01-the-3-emerging-trends-in-cpython.md

 comments: true
 ---

 Since its first appearance 30 years ago, Python has evolved into a widely adapted language.
 One of the greatest contributors to its success is CPython governance - its committee reacts swiftly to community requests.
 Great feature enhancements can be rapidly released in the next version of CPython.
 (Of course CPython has a speedy schedule to release new versions and deprecate legacy versions at the same time).
-In 2023, I feel there are 3 emerging trends in CPython worth mentioning, and I believe they are critical for the Python ecosystem competing (and interacting) with other emerging programming languages.
+In 2023, I feel there are 3 emerging trends in CPython worth mentioning, and I believe they are critical for the Python ecosystem competing (and interacting) with other fast-growing programming languages.

 ## Fading out setup.py (PEP-621)